jan-rybizki/Galaxia_wrap/README.md

 **Prerequisits**

-Download Galaxia [https://sourceforge.net/projects/galaxia/files/] and follow the instructions [http://galaxia.sourceforge.net/Galaxia3pub.html].
+Download Galaxia [https://sourceforge.net/projects/galaxia/files/] (for GeDR3mock an updated Galaxia version can be downloaded from [https://keeper.mpdl.mpg.de/f/718161356a6e461ca412/]) and follow the instructions [http://galaxia.sourceforge.net/Galaxia3pub.html].
 You will also have to install ebf into your python distribution via

 ```
 pip install ebfpy